jonescompneurolab/hnn-core/doc/roadmap.rst

 in other platforms (e.g. NetPyNE), see 5-year plan.

-- Develop new cortical column template models with pyramidal neuron calcium dynamics, and with updated inhibitory connectivity, as part of the  ``hnn_core.simulator`` module.
+- Develop new cortical column template models with pyramidal neuron calcium dynamics, in ``hnn_core.simulator`` module.
+- Update examples and HNN-GUI tutorials to include description of network with updated calcium dynamics.
-- Develop function in HNN-GUI to choose among different template models in the GUI
+- Develop function in HNN-GUI to choose among different template models in the GUI.

 See `gh-111`_ for more discussions.